arabold/react-native-whirlwind/docs/index.md

 This approach gives us a couple of advantages:

 - **Stop worrying about class names**.
-Don't waste brain energy on `.author-bio`, `.author-bio-wrapper`, `.author-bio-inner-container`, `.author-bio-title`, `.author-bio-title-wrapper` and other silly names like that for something that's just a flexbox anyway.
+Don't waste brain energy on `.author-bio`, `.author-bio-wrapper`, `.author-bio-inner-container`, `.author-bio-title`, `.author-bio-title-wrapper` and other silly names for something that's just a flexbox anyway.
 - **Make your design more robust**.
 No more worrying about breaking the design in one place if you change it on another.
 Reusing complex CSS classes across multiple pages and components comes with hidden, hard-to-manage dependencies.
 Changing a common class often leads to unforeseen consequences.
 But with utility classes, updating the design of a component is as easy as switching out the necessary class with zero side effects.
 - **Onboard engineers quicker**.
 Whirlwind's utility classes are already defined and you can start using them right away.
 They always behave in exactly the specified way.
 Using a consistent color and spacing scheme makes it easy to keep consistency throughout the whole application.